beatrichartz/martini-sockets/README.md

 	// The receiving channel buffer
 	// How many messages can be asynchronously held before the channel blocks RecvChannelBuffer 10 // int

+	// The allowed origin
+	// Must be compileable as regexp. {{host}} will be replaced with the current
+	// request host if given.
+	AllowedOrigin "https?://{{host}}$" // string
 }
 ```